microsoft/accessibility-insights-web/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/users/pbjjkligggfmakdaogkfomddhfmpjeni.svg)](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni)
 [![Chrome Web Store](https://img.shields.io/chrome-web-store/stars/pbjjkligggfmakdaogkfomddhfmpjeni.svg)](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni/reviews)

-This repository contains the code for **Accessibility Insights for Web**, which is a browser extension for Google Chrome and the new Microsoft Edge.
+This repository contains the code for **Accessibility Insights for Web**, which is a browser extension for Google Chrome and Microsoft Edge.
 It is used for assessing the accessibility of web sites and web applications.

 ### Install Accessibility Insights for Web